There is no other opinion that the eggs are super versatile like, can be eaten in so many ways!

 How to Serve?

-You can serve your Instant Pot Deviled Eggs as a side dish as well as a snack.
+You can serve your Instant Pot Deviled Eggs as an entree or as a healthy snack.

 How to make Instant Pot Deviled Eggs?